Justin-Insight/mymindteam.com/content/test/child/_index.md

       icon: /uploads/blue-block.svg
 single_column_block:
   enabled: true
-  heading: Pricing for immediate support.
+  heading: Pricing for <span class="underline underline--secondary">immediate support</span>.
   body: >-
     No child deserves to struggle for months, but that’s what insurance providers typically require when covering educational testing services.
 To provide the immediate support you and your child deserve, Mind Team testing services must be paid out-of-pocket.
 Visit our payment page to learn more about your options.
   button: